PhilJG/baybayin/journal.md

+Sept 22
+Turns out I didn't need to use JSON. just change generatedLetter.text to generatedLetter since it was already declared in the variable.

+I need to figure out how to make callLetter() continue and pass over reviewedLetters.
+Not sure how to best handle this because letter.js is above modal.js.
+Also the sequence does not go down on the incorrect answer.

 Sept 21
 I was able to prgarmmatically create letters objects but not as their own exclusive variables but rather as array elements. hopefully this will allow me to do everything I need to do later on.